-Tip #5: Press Your Pubic Bone Into the Ground
+Tip #5: Press Your pelvis Into the Ground

-Before lifting up into Cobra, it helps to bring consciousness to your pubic bone and pelvis.
+Before lifting into Cobra, it helps to bring consciousness to your pelvis and pelvis.
 Feel them root into the floor as an anchor point for your spine as the upper back elevates.